 Even if you’re not a big-time sports bettor, you’ve probably heard the term “point spread.”
 Any time there is a discussion about how much a team is favored by (or not) in a game, it’s referring to “the spread.”
-Since New York is now a legal sports betting state, you’re guaranteed to come across the point spread bet sooner rather than later.
+Since New York now offers online sports betting sites, you’re guaranteed to come across the point spread bet sooner rather than later.

 No sportsbook operates without offering point spread betting.
 It may, in fact, be the most popular sports bet alongside the basic moneyline bet.
 So, whether you’re a beginning bettor or a seasoned handicapper, here’s your entry point/reminder about all things point spread related.

 Live point spreads at online sportsbooks

 See below for live point spreads as posted at online sportsbooks for today’s games.
 Use the drop-down menu on the left to toggle through the point spreads on NBA, MLB, NHL etc. Use the other menu to see moneyline or totals odds.
 Click on any odds to jump over to the sportsbook, claim any new player bonus you might be eligible for and start getting your spread bet down.
 Note: Until NY online sportsbooks are live, this feed will show point spreads offered at NJ online sportsbooks.